Call for Papers

 Track slot in the schedule is 30 minutes in length.
 1 minute for introduction, 24 minutes for talk, followed by a 5 minute Q&A session.

-Workshops are 2 hours or 4 hours in length with a short break in between (if needed).
+Workshops are 2 hours or 4 hours in length with a break in between.
 We expect at least half of the workshop time to be taken up by practical exercises and the rest of the time to be spent on explaining, discussing and expanding on the practical stuff.
 Keep in mind that previously there have been around 40-50 participants at the workshops.
 If you have specific limits to how many people can attend, please make sure to include it in your proposal.
 We may not be able to have complete control over the number of participants in the room, so please plan accordingly.
 Please be prepared that we may ask you to run your workshop 2 times during the conference (once on each day) since workshops have always been extremely popular.

 Tutorials are meant to be full-day tutorials with breaks and a lunch break in between.
 We expect tutorials to be filled with plenty of hands-on activities and opportunities to dig deep, learn new skills and/or tools.
 Let’s leave verbose lectures for another time.